MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization: Experiments

-\textbf{Implementation Details} We conduct all experiments using PyTorch and adopt the open-source CogVideoX-5B~\cite{yang2025cogvideox} model as our T2V backbone.
-Since CogVideoX-5B supports both text-to-video and image-to-video generation, our \emph{MotionAdapter} naturally supports both pipelines.
-For the image-to-video setting, we generate the initial target frame using Qwen-Image-Edit~\cite{wu2025qwen}.
+\textbf{Implementation Details.} We conduct all experiments using PyTorch and adopt the open-source CogVideoX-5B~\cite{yang2025cogvideox} model as our backbone.
+Since CogVideoX-5B supports both T2V and I2V generation, our \emph{MotionAdapter} naturally supports both pipelines.
+In our image-to-video setting, we generate the initial target frame using QwenImage~\cite{wu2025qwen}.
+More details of \emph{MotionAdapter} Text-to-Video pipeline are provided in our supplementary.
 Following the setup in~\cite{pondaven2025video}, we use 50 denoising steps and apply motion guidance only during the first 20\% of the denoising process, we also chose Top-3 nearest pixels empirically in cross-frame attention motion extraction.
-For DiTFlow~\cite{pondaven2025video}, SMM~\cite{yatim2024space}, and MOFT~\cite{xiao2024video}, we follow DiTFlow that re-implement the methods that configured with the CogVideoX-5B T2V backbone for fair comparison.
+For DiTFlow~\cite{pondaven2025video}, SMM~\cite{yatim2024space}, and MOFT~\cite{xiao2024video}, we follow DiTFlow that re-implement the methods that configured with the CogVideoX-5B backbone for fair comparison.
+For other baselines, we use backbones same as their official setting.
 All remaining baselines are evaluated using their official implementations.
 For all DiT-based methods, we generate videos at a resolution of 720$\times$480 for 49 frames.
 For non-DiT methods, we follow the default video resolution and sequence length specified in their original implementations.
+Note that our \emph{MotionAdapter} is also compitable to other VDMs, one can first analyze the backbone feature as Sec.~\ref{para:disentanglement} to find the best diffusion block for motion extraction and guidance, then apply the proposed cross-frame attention motion extraction, motion customization, and motion refinement modules to perform motion transfer, we provide the on other VDMs in supplementary.